-Risk-based capital regulatory minimums The Basel III rules include minimum capital ratio requirements that are also subject to phase-in periods and will become fully phased-in on January 1, 2019.
-Basel III also establishes a minimum 6.5% CET1 standard for the definition of "well-capitalized" under the Prompt Corrective Action ("PCA") requirements of the FDIC Improvement Act ("FDICIA").
-The CET1 standard was effective beginning with the first reporting period of 2015.
+Risk-based capital regulatory minimums

+The Basel III rules include minimum capital ratio requirements that are also subject to phase-in periods and will become fully phased-in on January 1, 2019.
+Basel III also establishes a minimum 6.5% CET1 standard for the definition of "well-capitalized" under the Prompt Corrective Action ("PCA") requirements of the FDIC Improvement Act the first reporting period of 2015.